StackStorm/st2/docs/source/install/windows_runners.rst

 Configuring the administrator user account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-|st2| requires an administrator account to be able to upload and run the
+|st2| requires an administrator account on the Windows host where the actions
-scripts on your server.
-By default, it tries to use ``Administrator`` account
+are executed to be able to upload and run the scripts there.
+By default, it
-to log in to your server.
+tries to use ``Administrator`` account to log in to your server.

 Configuring the file share
 ~~~~~~~~~~~~~~~~~~~~~~~~~~